ojandl/BEng-Light-in-the-Museum/README.md

 </p>

 The top level overview of the designed system is shown below.
-Note that this repository solely concerns digital subsystems.
+Note that this repository solely concerns digital subsystems (blocks contained within the light blue background in the figure below).
 Information regarding analogue subsystems can be found in the thesis.

 ![image](https://github.com/ojandl/BEng-Light-in-the-Museum/assets/147755709/b54069c1-cf0c-4e08-94c1-e1fd5831fb05)

 **Navigation**
 + Rx
+  + Source codes for reconstructing Vivado project for the receiver FPGA
 + Tx
+  + Source codes for reconstructing Vivado project for the transmitter FPGA
++ Abstract
+  + Thesis abstract giving an overview to the 'Light in the Museum' project as well as the methodology, results and achievements
++ Documentation
+  + Instructions, required software, hardware used,...

+Please consult the README.md file found within the corresponding subdirectory for further details about each section.